Vintage Inspired Paper Clay Snowman

 The body is super easy to make.
 It’s two styrofoam balls, 1 large and 1 medium, covered in paper clay and given a good 7-10 days to dry.
 Be sure it is good and dry before going any further otherwise he may gross some ugly moss!

-Add some paper clay to the top of the ball to help adhere the smaller ball.
+Add some paper clay to the top of the ball to help adhere the smaller 4 inch Styrofoam ball.

 Create arms (optional) and facial features by adding, removing and smoothing the paper clay.

-You might want to do the same for the eyes, mouth and buttons depending on the material you create those out of.
+Do the same with plastic eyes, mouth and buttons depending on the material you create those out of.